Why did you develop the Boulder Alano Club?

-The club will not close on holidays and meetings, and will not be subject to anyone else’s schedule. (i.e. some meetings close or are rescheduled when the church’s need their space for holidays, etc.).
-We will be able to host marathon meetings all day on holidays, a time when it is difficult for many to stay sober.
-We can host parties as well so those with no place to go will have food and fellowship on a holiday.
+Some 12-step groups have a hard time finding meeting space.
+Anyone who wants to start a 12-step based meeting is able to do so with ease at the Alano Club.
+The Club will not close on holidays, and is not subject to anyone else’s schedule. (i.e. some meetings close or are rescheduled when the church’s need their space for holidays, etc.).
+We are able to host marathon meetings all day on holidays, a time when it is difficult for many to stay sober.
+We can host parties as well so those with no place to go will have food and fellowship on holidays.

 How early before the start of a meeting can we arrive?

 We strive to keep the doors open for you!
 As long as the doors are open you are welcome to come in.
 We have more volunteers joining our ranks all the time, and our goal is to have the doors open from the first meeting in the morning until the last meeting at night.
 We are always looking for volunteers so see our current volunteer page if you would like to contribute!